 (It turns out that old hymns are a pretty good way to familiarize oneself to a new tuning system.)

 These really aren't the greatest examples, but they should at least suffice to show that "normal" music is doable.
-I'll probably be adding more sound clips over time.
+These were all recorded a long time ago; some day maybe I'll get around to doing some new recordings...

 Pierce's The Science of Musical Sound is a very good overview of the things we've figured out about the way we perceive music.